-Densely populated areas with little outdoor recreational space have limited opportunities for walking and leisure-time physical activity.
-Physical activity, including walking and cycling, has modest benefits for weight, with more appreciable effects being seen when lifestyle changes occur in combination with dietary intervention.
+Densely populated areas with little outdoor recreational space provide limited opportunities for walking and leisure-time physical activity.
+Physical activity, including walking and cycling, has modest benefits for weight, with more appreciable effects seen when lifestyle changes occur in combination with dietary intervention.
 The combination of increased caloric intake and reduced energy expenditure can have a significant impact on the development of obesity.
 Lower energy expenditure decreases energy requirements, allowing excess calories to accumulate faster.
-Current physical activity guidelines for preventing chronic diseases recommend 30 minutes or more of moderate physical activity on most days of the week (Pate and others 1995).
-Time-trend data from the United States show that leisure-time physical activity has been relatively stable or increased slightly, while activities related to work, transportation, and household chores have declined dramatically and sedentary behaviors such as television viewing and screen time have increased substantially.
+Current physical activity guidelines for preventing chronic diseases recommend 150 minutes per week of moderate-intensity aerobic activity or 75 minutes per week of vigorousintensity activity or a combination thereof (U.S. DHHS 2008).
+A recent paper published as part of the Lancet's second series on physical activity estimated that the prevalence of inactivity (defined as not meeting the physical activity guidelines above) among adult populations worldwide was 23.3 percent in 2016 (Sallis, Bull, and Guthold 2016).
+The trend data from the United States show that leisure-time physical activity has been relatively stable or increased slightly, while activities related to work, transportation, and household chores have declined dramatically and sedentary behaviors, such as television viewing and other activities involving digital devices, have increased substantially.
 These changes have led to an overall reduction in total physical activity (Brownson, Boehmer, and Luke 2005).

-In many LMICs, a pronounced movement has occurred away from jobs with high energy expenditure such as farming, mining, and forestry and toward jobs in more sedentary sectors of manufacturing, services, and office-based work.
+In many LMICs, a pronounced movement has occurred away from jobs with high energy expenditure, such as farming, mining, and forestry and toward jobs in the more sedentary sectors of manufacturing, services, and office-based work.
 This trend is typical of countries experiencing economic growth and urbanization, and these processes will determine the timeframe over which such movement takes place.
 In addition, computer technology, factories, and mechanization have become widespread in jobs that previously required high energy expenditure.
-In China, for example, the proportion of the population working in very light-activity jobs increased from 44 to 66 percent between 1989 and 2004 (Popkin 2009).
-Household chores also have become increasingly mechanized with the emergence of appliances such as washing machines and vacuum cleaners.
+In China, for example, the proportion of the population working in very light-activity jobs increased to 66 percent from 44 percent between 1989 and 2004 (Popkin 2009).
+Household chores also have become increasingly mechanized with the emergence of appliances, such as washing machines and vacuum cleaners.
+It was recently found that in contrast to evidence from HICs, urban (versus rural) residence was an inverse correlate of physical activity in LMICs; this finding is a concern, given global trends toward urbanization (Sallis, Bull, and Guthold 2016).

-Leisure-time activities also have become more sedentary, shifting from outdoor play to indoor entertainment such as television viewing, Internet use, and computer gaming.
-In China, a study published in 2005 showed that less than 25 percent of adults reported participating in at least 30 minutes of moderate physical activity per day, and television ownership increased from 38 sets per 1,000 persons in 1985 to 155 in 1990 and 270 in 1997 (Wang and others 2007).
-Data on television viewing and screen time in LMICs are sparse, but many epidemiological studies have shown a link between time spent watching television and weight gain in both children and adults, and reducing sedentary behavior has been shown to have beneficial effects on weight independent of exercise (Munter and others 2005).
+Leisure-time activities also have become more sedentary, shifting from outdoor play to indoor entertainment, such as television viewing, Internet use, and computer gaming.
+In China, a study published in 2005 showed that fewer than 25 percent of adults reported participating in at least 30 minutes of moderate physical activity per day, and television ownership increased from 38 sets per 1,000 persons in 1985 to 155 in 1990 and 270 in 1997 (Wang and others 2007).
+Data on television viewing and screen time in LMICs are sparse, but many epidemiological studies have shown a link between time spent watching television and weight gain in both children and adults, and reducing sedentary behavior has been shown to have beneficial effects on weight independent of exercise (Muntner and others 2005).